EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_events_service/test_plan.md

 * Pre-Conditions:

-  CAPIF subscriber is not pre-authorised (has invalid InvvokerId or apfId)
+  CAPIF subscriber is not pre-authorised (has invalid InvokerId or apfId)

 * Actions: